vishnu350/rs-mainspring-winder/README.md

 On using the staple pin:
 - If you find the staple pin too "fiddly" or you are struggling to latch it to the mainspring, **use a [fish hook sharpener](https://www.aliexpress.com/item/1005006607858844.html) to sharpen the top half of the staple** so that it will match the size of the mainspring hole.
 Once latched, it will stay in place and not move.
 - The **height of the staple pin is extremely important**, it must be trimmed correctly to fit.
 Make sure the staple pin height is adjusted such that the hook aligns with the hole of the mainspring, so that it will catch properly while winding.
 - Always **hook the staple pin from the outside** of the mainspring to avoid issues when winding.
-Study the [correct arbor hook latching method](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbor-Hook-to-the-Mainspring) diagrams to understand this better.
+Study the [correct staple pin latching method](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbor-Hook-to-the-Mainspring) diagrams to understand this better.

 # Thanks & How To Contribute
 If you like this work, please consider to: